EStaiman/Greek/README.md

 random(X) :- Generates a random being.
 X must be a variable.

 random_rel() :- Generates two random beings, and runs rel on those two beings.
-No arguments.
+No arguments and no parentheses.
+Call by simplying typing random_rel.

 random_all_rel() :- Generates two random beings, and runs all_rel on those two beings.
-No arguments.
+No arguments and no parentheses.
+Call by simply typing ranom_all_rel.